Do triangles matter? Replicating hypergraph disease dynamics with lower-order interactions: Results

-To test the robustness of this result, the same numerical experiment is repeated using a misspecified scaling function $\hat{f}(p)$ when calculating activity ratios $\xi$.
+While the thresholds imposed for the adaptive adjustment of disease parameters are relatively mild, the network activity normalisation method requires extensive knowledge about the scaling of spreading dynamics up to the $K^{th}$ order hyperedge.
+This is not easily defined in practice, and direct application will almost certainly contain errors in the specification of the scaling function $f(p)$.
+To test the robustness of our findings, the same numerical experiment is repeated using a misspecified scaling function $\hat{f}(p)$ when calculating activity ratios $\xi$.
 We test two types of misspecification: scale $\hat{f}_{1}(p)$, and functional form $\hat{f}_{2}(p)$ given by,

 The parameter $\eta$ controls the misspecification in the amplification infection rates due to higher-order interactions, and $n$ affects the degree of nonlinearity from the true scaling function $f(p)$ (see Fig. \ref{fig:scaling_functions}).